fyangcodes/webnovel/webnovel/books/CHAPTER_MEDIA_DOCUMENTATION.md

 python manage.py migrate books
 ```

-This will create the new ChapterMedia table while preserving existing ChapterImage data.
+This will create the new ChapterMedia table and remove the old ChapterImage table.